ccweerasinghe1994/TypeScript-learning/Docs/1 - Getting Started/2 - What Is TypeScript  Why Should You Use It.md

 ## What  is TypeScript
 ![](../img/1.png)
-typescript is a superset of javascript.which adds new
+typescript is a superset of javascript.
+Which adds new features.
 ## why typescript
 ![](../img/2.png)